vkakerbeck/tbp.monty/docs/future-work/project-roadmap.md

 These are tasks where we have a rough idea of how we want to achieve them but we haven't necessarily scheduled when we will work on them or who will work on them. **We welcome anyone who would like to pick up one of these tasks and contribute to it.**

-Tasks are categorized in two ways:
+Tasks can be categorized in multiple ways:

-- **Which part of Monty does it touch?** This is represented section headers in the table, and is organized into Sensor Module, Learning Module, Motor System, Voting, Hierarchy, Environment, Framework, and Open-Source/Communication.
+- **Which part of Monty does it touch?** This is represented `section headers` in the table, and is organized into Sensor Module, Learning Module, Motor System, Voting, Hierarchy, Environment, Framework, and Open-Source/Communication.
-- **Which capabilitie(s) does it improve?** This is represented by the metric column.
+- **Which capabilitie(s) does it improve?** This is represented by the `improved-metric` column.
 We keep track of the progress on the capabilities.
 Each task should improve at least one capability but can contribute to multiple.

-Tasks that are done have a `completed` in the status column.
+- **What skills does it require?** This is represented in the `skills` column.
+Often, it is not a hard requirement to be an expert in all the skills listed but they give you a rough idea of which tasks may be a good fit given your background.
+- **What type of output is expected?** This can be found in the `output-type` column.
+This column should give you a rough idea of the type of work this task involves.
+Note that you can also contribute partially to a task (e.g. develop a prototype but don't integrate it as a new monty feature).
+- **What's the tasks scope?** As a rough rule of thumb, small tasks take several days, medium tasks several weeks, and large tasks several months.
+However, this is a very rough estimate as it doesn't take into account your daily time commitment or unexpected issues and changes in scope.

 # What the TBP Team is Working On